Phil Berger (politician)

-Philip Edward Berger (born August 8, 1952) is a Republican member of the North Carolina General Assembly representing the state's thirtieth Senate district, which includes Caswell, Rockingham, Stokes, and Surry counties.
+Philip Edward Berger (born August 8, 1952) is a Republican member of the North Carolina General Assembly representing the state's 26th Senate district, which includes Guilford, and Rockingham, counties.

 Born in New York, Berger was first elected to the North Carolina Senate in 2000.
 He became minority leader in 2004, and in 2010, he was selected by his fellow Republicans as their choice for the next Senate President Pro Tem.
 Berger was officially elected president Pro Tem when the legislature opened on January 26, 2011.

+In the 2026 Republican primary for the 26th district's seat, Berger lost reelection to county sheriff Sam Page by 23 votes.

 Early life and education

 Berger was born in New Rochelle, New York.
 He graduated from George Washington High School in Danville, Virginia, in 1970 and studied briefly at Danville Community College.
 Berger earned a bachelor's degree in sociology from Averett College in 1980 and a J.D. degree from Wake Forest University School of Law in 1982, after which he entered law practice.